Skip to content

 from pydantic import BaseModel, Field

-class SearchInput(BaseModel):
+class SearchMattersInput(BaseModel):

-query: str = Field(description="Search text")
+query: str = Field(description="Search text for matters")

 limit: int = Field(default=20, description="Maximum results")

-@tool("search_matters", args_schema=SearchInput)
+@tool("search_matters", args_schema=SearchMattersInput)

 async def search_matters(query: str, limit: int, config: RunnableConfig) -> str:

-"""Search for matters/cases by text query."""
+Search for matters/cases by text query in the management system.

 return "results..."

-3. Export a Register Function
+3. Export a register function

 def register(registry_fn, context=None):

-"""Called by PrimeThink API at startup via entry-point discovery."""
+"""Called by PrimeThink API at startup via entry-point discovery.

 )

-4. Declare the Entry Point
+4. Declare the entry point

 [build-system]